 4. Holland and the Netherlands are not the same thing

-The Dutch live in Holland or in The Netherlands, or both?
-Well, all the Dutch live in The Netherlands and some of them live in Holland, too.
+The Dutch live in Holland or in the Netherlands, or both?
+Well, all the Dutch live in the Netherlands and some of them live in Holland, too.
 Here’s the thing: the country’s official name is the Kingdom of the Netherlands, while Holland actually refers to the two provinces of Noord-Holland and Zuid-Holland.

-Amsterdam is the capital of The Netherlands and of the province Noord-Holland.
+Amsterdam is the capital of the Netherlands and of the province Noord-Holland.
 FYI, The Hague is the capital of Zuid-Holland, yet the biggest city in Zuid-Holland is Rotterdam.
 It’s quite common to hear (Amsterdam) people refer to the entire country as Holland, but that’s not correct.

 The Netherlands is one of the least friendly countries when it comes to non-European issued credit cards.
-Maestro cards work great, but non-chipped credit cards without a PIN are often incompatible with the machines used in stores and restaurants.
+Maestro cards work fine, but non-chipped credit cards without a PIN are often incompatible with the machines used in stores and restaurants.
 Now that more US credit card companies are issuing cards with chips, it may become easier as time goes on.
 On the other hand, there are sufficient ATMs and banks in town if you do need to replenish your Euros.

-For European issued debt and credit cards, the best thing is to pay electronically wherever you go.
+For European issued debit and credit cards, the best thing is to pay electronically wherever you go.
 The Dutch love paying electronically and it’s heavily stimulated by banks and the Dutch government.
 Even for small amounts, PIN is the way to go.
 Paying with PIN cards is safe and fast.
 There are hardly any places in Amsterdam where European PIN cards are not accepted.
 Some smaller shops may even give you a hard time when you want to pay cash – even though they’re obliged to accept it.

 Read more >> 10 unexpected free things to do in Amsterdam

-6. Do’s & don’ts of Amsterdam traffic
+6. The dos and dont’s of Amsterdam traffic

 Golden rules for Amsterdam traffic:

-- Don’t walk on a bike lane
+- Don’t walk on the bike lanes

 - Don’t cycle next to your friend (you’ll be called all kinds of things)